NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 show_reading_time = true
 +++

+Hello!

-Hello, if we are meeting for the first time, a short version of my story so far: After doing research engineering for almost 4 years across startups and Samsung Research, I joined as an early machine learning engineer at [Verloop.io](https://verloop.io) - a B2B startup that makes customer support automation SaaS.
-We're directly responsible for most Data Science needs within the business.
+If we are meeting for the first time, a short version of my story so far: After doing research engineering for almost 4 years across startups and a BigCo, I joined as an early machine learning engineer at [Verloop.io](https://verloop.io) - a B2B startup that makes customer support automation SaaS.
+We're directly responsible for most Natural Language Processing needs within the business.

-While there is plenty of good advice on [making ML work](https://www.shreya-shankar.com/making-ml-work/) and [making a career as a Data Scientist](https://medium.com/@rchang/advice-for-new-and-junior-data-scientists-2ab02396cf5b), I want to do a retrospective on what I've learnt in building a team which is far more competent than I am.
+While there is plenty of good advice on [making ML work](https://www.shreya-shankar.com/making-ml-work/) and [making a career as a Data Scientist](https://medium.com/@rchang/advice-for-new-and-junior-data-scientists-2ab02396cf5b), I wanted to write my experience as a manager/early engineer who built out a ML team at a startup.

 # Who is this for?
-I hope this answers the following question:
+People with these questions:

 * "What would it be like to be a Data Science Manager?"
 * "How can I build a Machine Learning team from scratch?"